Behind the scenes of Christmas at Hever Castle

 Extra operations staff are drafted in every day from the second week of November doing jobs such as building the grotto and putting together the Christmas trail (which is different every year).

-A staff preview event is held before the event opens (17 November this year) to iron out any teething problems before it opens to the public the following day.
+A staff preview event is held before the event opens to iron out any teething problems before it opens to the public.

-Then the first day after the first of January everything is taken down and the trees are shredded and recycled for compost.
+Then in early January everything is taken down and the trees are shredded and recycled for compost.